Two elders killed, six injured in Orakzai Agency attack

 -

-Two elders killed, six injured in Orakzai Agency attackJanuary 21, 2017Print : Peshawar
+Two elders killed, six injured in Orakzai Agency attackJanuary 21, 2017Print : Top Story